LaDI-VTON: Latent Diffusion Textual-Inversion Enhanced Virtual Try-On: Conclusion

 \section{Conclusion}

 In this work, we propose the first latent diffusion-based approach for virtual try-on.
 To increase the detail retention of the input in-shop garment, we exploit the textual inversion technique for the first time in this task, demonstrating its capability in conditioning the generation process.
 Moreover, we introduce the EMASC modules that can enhance the inpainting output image quality reducing the autoencoder compression loss of LDMs.
-This improvement notably improves the human perceived quality of high-frequency human body details such as hands, faces, and feet.
-Results show that the proposed \ours model outperforms by a large margin its competitors in terms of realism on both Dress Code and VITON-HD datasets, two widely used benchmarks for the task.
+This advancement notably improves the human perceived quality of high-frequency human body details such as hands, faces, and feet.
+Results show that the proposed \ours model outperforms by a large margin the competitors in terms of realism on both Dress Code and VITON-HD datasets, two widely used benchmarks for the task.

-\begin{acks} This work has partially been supported by the PNRR project ``Future Artificial Intelligence Research (FAIR)'', by the PRIN project ``CREATIVE: CRoss-modal understanding and gEnerATIon of Visual and tExtual content'' (CUP B87G22000460001), both co-funded by the Italian Ministry of University and Research, and by the European Commission under European Horizon 2020 Programme, grant number 101004545 - ReInHerit. \end{acks}
+\begin{acks} This work has partially been supported by the European Horizon 2020 Programme (grant number 101004545 - ReInHerit) and by the PRIN project ``CREATIVE: CRoss-modal understanding and gEnerATIon of Visual and tExtual content'' (CUP B87G22000460001), co-funded by the Italian Ministry of University. \end{acks}